£15.00 (inc. VAT)

 Dealing with minor burns

-The responsible person, Fire Warden, Fire Marshall & all staff
+The responsible person for fire safety, Fire Warden, Fire Marshall and all staff.

 NOTE: The responsible person who undertakes Fire Risk assessments will also benefit from the Risk Assessment course.

-Successful completion of this Fire Safety training course requires candidates to achieve 80% or more in the final 20 question assessment.
+Successful completion of this Fire Safety eLearning course requires candidates to achieve 80% or more in the final 20 question assessment.
 The assessment can be retaken as often as required.
 On successful completion…

 | Candidates will be emailed a self-print certificate